shmorri/docs-casa-prod/3.1.4/source/administration/custom-branding.md

 # Custom branding

-Credential Manager allows administrators to alter the application's appearance to match their organization's look and feel.
+Casa allows administrators to alter the application's appearance to match their organization's look and feel.
 Intermediate-level knowledge of CSS is required for this task.

 ## Getting Default Theme Files

 The design is driven by a few images and CSS stylesheets.
 These are inside the app's war file, so let's extract those to a separate location:

 * `cd` to the app's war file directory.
-For instance `/opt/gluu/jetty/cred-manager/webapps`
+For instance `/opt/gluu/jetty/casa/webapps`

 * Make the Java bin directory available in your PATH.
 For example: